Table of Contents

 Sprague Lake is accessible year-round, including the winter months.
 Driving in the Colorado mountains in winter can be challenging, and roads can be closed on short notice when there are adverse driving conditions.
 The roads are only plowed from around 7am until 5pm, so for sunrise ceremonies you risk having unplowed roads.
 Please drive safe in winter, and dress for snow: there is no plowed or shoveled path to the ceremony site, and you may be hiking through deep snow.

 Want to learn more about weddings and elopements in Rocky Mountain National Park?
-After photographing dozens of elopements in the park, I wrote a complete guide to each of the designated ceremony locations.
+I wrote this guide to help you choose your ceremony location, learn how to apply for a permit, and find the best places for photos.